nvdaaddons/AddonTemplate/readme.md

 1. Open a command line, change to the folder that has the **sconstruct** file (usually the root of your add-on development folder) and run the **scons** command.
 The created add-on, if there were no errors, is placed in the current directory.
 2. You can further customize variables in the **buildVars.py** file.
+3. You can also customize version and update channel information from command line by passing the following switches when running scons:
+	* version: add-on version string.
+	* channel: update channel (do not use this switch unless you know what you are doing).
+	* dev: suitable for development builds, names the add-on according to current date (yyyymmdd) and sets update channel to "dev".

 Note that this template only provides a basic add-on structure and build infrastructure.
 You may need to adapt it for your specific needs.